Betree/magicblue/README.md

 # pyMagicBlue
-Python script and library to control Magic Blue bulbs over bluetooth
+Python script and library to control Magic Blue bulbs over bluetooth.

+The Magic Bulb is, as far as I know, the cheapest bluetooth RGB light bulb on the market : you can get it for as low as ~8€/9$ on sites like [Gearbest](http://www.gearbest.com/smart-light-bulb/pp_230349.html).
+It works pretty good and comes with mobile apps.

+Unfortunattely I haven't found any API or documentation for it, which is why I started this project.

 You can get more details by checking the [Wiki pages](https://github.com/Betree/pyMagicBlue/wiki).